cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 * Create a new column Average Donation that uses a formula to uncover how much each backer for the project paid on average.
 * Create two new columns, Category andSub-Category, which use formulas to split the Category and Sub-Category column into two parts.

-**Stacked Bar Graph** - Number of Campaign's State vss Parent-Category with Drop Down Menu to select results for each Country
+**# of Campaign State vs. Parent-Category with Country Drop Down Feature
 * Insert pivot tab in a new tab.
 * Field List will be populated and drag the following:
   * state into the columns section